alettieri/itil-notes/ServiceDesign.md

 Policies should cover:

-* Use and misue of assets
+* Use and misuse of assets
 * Access control
 * Password
-* Email, internet and anti-virus
+* Email, Internet and anti-virus
 * Information classification
 * Document classification
 * Remote access